rd--/blksc3/md/essay.md

 ## Control Fields

-The block 𝒞 (_ControlField_) is a _named control_ for which a unique name is assigned by the system.
+The block 𝒞 (_ControlField_) defines a named control unit-generator, for which a unique name is automatically assigned by the system.
 When the text field of 𝒞 is edited, the new value is sent immediately to the synthesiser.
 𝒞 is both a part of the definition of the synthesis program and, while the program is running, an interactive controller for the executing program.
-The program text is, at the same time, the control surface.
+The text that defines the program is, at the same time, the control surface.
 This elementary construct,
 which is simple both to comprehend and to implement in a visual program editor, poses numerous very subtle problems when translated to a text editor.